mochimilk/tangerine-sunshine/_posts/2019-04-05-sun-god-festival-2019.md

 It was also inspired by Trevor Paglen’s _Site Unseen_ installation at the Museum of Contemporary Art San Diego (MCASD).
 What I found intriguing of his piece was the binary between the things visible in the tanglible world opposed to artificial intellgence.

 > _“Paglen’s photographs show something we are not meant to see, whose concealment he regards as symptomatic of the historical moment we inhabit.
-His objects act in opposition to what his images have exposed, imagining another and potentially different world.
-Paglen is a conceptual artist with activist intentions.
-Helping to better see the particular moment we live in and producing spaces in which to envision alternative futures are among his chief concerns.”_
+His objects act in opposition to what his images have exposed, imagining another and potentially different world._
 >
 > _— MCASD_